ivanvasilev95/WebApp/README.md

 **Tools and technologies used:** ASP.NET Core Web API, Entity Framework Core, Identity Framework, AutoMapper, Angular, AlertifyJS, Bootstrap

-**Note:** The project is under development and it's not yet finished.
+**Note:** The project is still under development and it's not yet finished.